 You must assess the overall backup requirements, objectives, and your enterprise policies.
 Include the requirements for storing backups in specific locations like on premises, off premises, your recovery time objective (RTO), and recovery point objective (RPO).

-Where to store backup data?
+Determining where to store backup data

-Persistent Disk.
-You can use persistent disks as backend storage of a Compute Engine instance.
+- Use persistent disks as backend storage of a Compute Engine instance.
 The Compute Engine instance exports an NFS mount to the backup server.
 A benefit of this approach is that the persistent disks are regional and can also be replicated across regions.

-Filestore.
-You can use Filestore to export NFS volumes for use as backup repositories.
+- Use Filestore to export NFS volumes for use as backup repositories.
 This approach provides lower management overhead because Filestore instances are managed instances.
 It also delivers a consistent performance.
 Filestore instances are zonal, and data is not replicated across zones or regions.

 IAM and vSphere permissions